-- Cover Letter (letter of intent) - Please include statement of career goals and interest in the Texas Children's Hospital Psychology Internship through the Department of Pediatrics at Baylor College of Medicine. - Please clearly specify within your cover letter in bold type the name of the training track(s) for which you are applying (see page 6 for names of training tracks). - Curriculum Vitae - APPIC Application for Psychology Internship (AAPI) - Official copy of all Graduate transcripts - Three letters of recommendation (preferably one from applicant's academic advisor and two others from clinical supervisors).
+- Curriculum Vitae - APPIC Application for Psychology Internship (AAPI) - Official copy of all Graduate transcripts - Three letters of recommendation (preferably one from applicant's academic advisor and two others from clinical supervisors).

 After all application materials have been reviewed by the Psychology Internship Selection Committee, virtual interview days (via Zoom) will be arranged for those applicants still under consideration.
 These virtual interviews will be conducted in January on select Mondays and Fridays (precise days to be determined).
-These interview days will include an internship training program and Psychology Section overview and virtual tour, individual interviews with several training faculty supervisors, and a meeting with the current intern class.
+These interview days will include an internship training program and Psychology Division overview and virtual tour, individual interviews with several training faculty supervisors, and a meeting with the current intern class.
 Please feel free to contact us for more information at any time at PsychologyInternship@TexasChildrens.org.